≥90% of participants will know how to manage pain appropriately.

 While no official dosage adjustment is recommended in those with renal or hepatic impairment, those with mild to moderate renal or hepatic impairment should likely have the dose reduced by 50 percent with the patch, and the use is not recommended in severe renal or hepatic impairment.
 Transmucosal and nasal spray have no specific recommendations for dose reduction in renal or hepatic impairment.

 The patch form should not be exposed to external heat, as this may increase the absorption of the medication.
 Patients with a fever may also notice an increase in the absorption of the medication.
-The patch should only be applied to intact skin, and it contains aluminum and must be removed before an MRI.
+The patch should only be applied to intact skin, contains aluminum and must be removed before an MRI.

 Like many medications, there are multiple potential interactions.
 Some more common interactions include: